Skip to Main Content

 Your thesis is just like a book: hopefully people will want to read and reuse it.
 As copyright owner, you can decide whether you want to retain all rights or licence your work with an open access licence.
 Your options are:

 • All rights reserved.
 All published books have a page called the "verso".
 This is the page that will say something like "All rights reserved (C) Jane Suzuki 2024.
 No part of this work may be copied without permission."
 For your thesis, you are automatically the copyright holder, even if you don't write any of this on it.
 The default copyright rules apply: you retain the standard rights under NZ copyright law as having the exclusive right to copy, share, adapt, translate, perform or otherwise communicate your work.
-However, as explained above, people can read it and download a personal copy or take out quotes.
+However, as explained below (see "Copying where you don't need permission"), people can read it and download a personal copy or take out extracts.

 • Open Access / Creative Commons.
 Alternatively, you could choose to licence your thesis with a Creative Commons licence, which are a simple, legally-robust international standard by which you can tell other people about how they can access and reuse your work.
 For more explanation, watch the video below or see CC BY: what does it mean for scholarly articles?